 - some Pharmaceutical Benefits Scheme (PBS) prescription medicines at the general rate.

 The key-word here is ‘medically necessary’.
-Reciprocal health care agreements aren’t designed to replace private travel and health insurance.
+Reciprocal health care agreements aren’t designed to replace travel insurance or private health insurance.
 If you rely on a reciprocal agreement, you may have to wait a while before you’re treated, even for emergency treatment.
 Taking out private health insurance means you won’t have to go on a public waiting list, once you’ve served the applicable waiting periods.
 What’s more, you’ll be able to choose your own doctor and hospital.